AmericanRedCross/americanredcross.github.com/_team/02-ashley-schmeltzer.md

 published: true
 ---

-Ashley leads the IM team.
-She started as a GIS Reservist providing support during major disasters and field projects.
-She has a background as a technical GIS and remote sensing specialist, as well as previous experience working with her local Red Cross chapter in California and as a GIS Officer based in Turkey to support the Syrian crisis.
+Ashley leads the Information Management team, previously the GIS team.
+She started in 2012 as an AmeriCorps members with the American Red Cross Los Angeles region and became a GIS Reservist in 2016 providing support during major disasters and field projects.
+She has a background as a technical GIS and remote sensing specialist, though has become more focused on learning and development in the information management space in recent years.
+Her interests are around communities of practice and how to build stronger global connections around shared goals and interests for continuous learning and growth.